 In this video, Marine Corps UH-1Y Venom door gunners (crew chiefs) fire the GAU-21 .50 Caliber machine gun and the GAU-17 minigun during a training mission at Chocolate Mountain Aerial Gunnery Range in California on April 2016.

 It is important to understand the capacity of these two weapons that are being fired.
 The GAU-21 .50 Caliber machine gun is a single barrel rapid-fire machine gun that was elected by the U.S. Navy is 2004 because with a firepower range of 2000 meters, it is perfect for helicopter applications.
-Since, the Department of Defense has authorized its use across all military branches, according to FN America.
+Since then, the Department of Defense has authorized its use across all military branches, according to FN America.

 Check it out!